Jean-EmmanuelP/blockspace_algorand_hackathon/readme.md

-This is the main branch, just working as a test for the demo.
-The Should_work branch closely works but it seems to have a problem with the pera wallet connection.

-We wanted to use pera wallet identification and then IPFS but as we are newcomers , it is hard to code.
-We learned much already.
+Overview

+This project features a front end built with Svelte and TailwindCSS, and a back end API built with Python Flask.
+We aimed to implement Pera Wallet identification and IPFS integration.
+While the Should_work branch is close to functional, it has an issue with the Pera Wallet connection.
+Currently, transactions are hardcoded with a mnemonic phrase (not secure).

+Getting Started

+Front End

+1. Navigate to the front folder.
+2. Install dependencies and start the development server:

+  	    bun i
-You can launch the front with bun i && bun dev --host in the front folder but you will need depedencies.
-You can launch the front with the network adress in your browser.
+        bun dev --host

+4. Access the front end via the network address in your browser.
-Our back API is python / flask, you can launch it with Python3 app.py

-For now we hardcoded the transaction with mnemonic phrase so it is not secured.
-We would have needed a few days more.
+Back End

+1. Navigate to the back end folder.
+2. Start the Flask API:

+  	    python3 app.py

+Note: The back end is not connected to the front end at this time.